DurotanEU/ValorVoid/README.md

-# Neatherstorm
+# ValorVoid
-Neatherstorm' database for bug reports and fixes.
+ValorVoid' database for bug reports and fixes.